arongas/spring-boot-lectures/Lecture 3 - Web, Logging, Properties, Profiles,  and Actuator endpoints/Lecture 3.1 - Web, Properties, Profiles,  and Actuator endpoints.md

 ## Focus

 - Old fashioned Spring MVC applications using JSP, thymeleaf, or other templating view resolution technologies had the concept of view resolver and the concept of internationalization.

-This is still possible though not so much extensively used due to the appearance of modern View frameworks like Angular.
+  - This is still possible though not so much extensively used due to the appearance of modern View frameworks like Angular.
+  - The creation and configuration of view resolver and internationalization is practically done automatically

 - In modern applications, server focus on business logic and RESTfull API rather than view configuration and internationalization.
   - View/Frontend is served from the same or different servers (apache2, nginx) as pure html, script,... files.
 No view interceptor is involved.